envicutor/documentation/introduction.rst

 Concurrency
 ===========

+In order to ensure that all submissions get their fair share of system resources within the specified limits, only a certain number of submissions shall be allowed to run at a time.
+Otherwise, the system resources (as memory) can be exhausted and some submissions might not be able to make use of them.

 Throughout the report, we discuss several strategies we use to ensure that multiple submissions can run concurrently on the system without exhausting its resources and without starving each other from resources.